ben0ford/HA-multifamily-OpenEVSE/README.md

 Our chargers are actually former JuiceBox chargers with their control boards replaced with OpenEVSE drop-in replacements ([version 1--metal box](https://store.openevse.com/collections/all-products/products/replacement-electronics-for-juicebox-v1-metal-black-and-orange); [version 2--plastic box](https://store.openevse.com/collections/all-products/products/replacement-electronics-for-juicebox-v2-plastic-grey-and-white)).
 Also get a [temperature sensor](https://store.openevse.com/collections/all-products/products/temperature-sensor) since the replacement board doesn't have one onboard.
 The brain-transplant chargers behave exactly like a standard OpenEVSE build, as far as I can tell.

 Thirty-three users have been using the system for a few weeks now, after a month of more limited testing, and it's SO much more stable and functional than Juicenet ever was.
 Plus our data for billing is much better.

+The box you hang on the wall is called an EVSE: Electric Vehicle Supply Equipment.
+In this document we use the less-accurate but more common term "charger."

 ## Functionality